TechBridgeWorld/SABTSoftware/README.md

 ## Current Issues and Pitfalls

 ## Opportunities for further development
 - Users have expressed interest in two different voices - one for input and one for output.
 This would involve recording one voice (preferably masculine) for all of the prompts and instructions given by the device, and a second voice (ideally feminine) to echo user input.
-For example, if in letter practice
+For example, The instructions for Letter Practice and the letter prompts should be in the first voice, while the voice echoing the dot input should be the second voice.

 ## Template: